Is the Bally Sports App In Trouble? - The TV Answer Man!

 2. The New York Post has reported that Sinclair plans to charge $23 a month for the standalone app.

 Sinclair CEO Chris Ripley has denied this report, although he will not say what it will cost.
-However, news that you would have to pay $23 a month to only watch your local teams play has generate considerable angst among sports fans.
+However, news that you would have to pay $23 a month to only watch your local teams play has generated considerable angst among sports fans.
 Many consumers interested in the app are cord-cutters looking to reduce their expenses.
 At $23 a month, the Bally Sports app might be too rich for their blood.

-With less 10 months left before the next baseball season, it would seem that Sinclair has considerable work to do before launch.
+With less than 10 months left before the next baseball season, it would seem that Sinclair has considerable work to do before launch.
 The TV Answer Man will continue to monitor this situation and report back here if anything changes.

 Hank, hope that helps.
 Happy viewing, and stay safe!